 The City of Duluth has seven city parks in addition to the Town Green and Chattahoochee National Recreational Area Units.
-Park sizes vary from as large as 47 acres to small 1.7 acre neighborhood-scaled parks.
+Park sizes vary from as large as 47 acres 1.7 acre to small neighborhood-scaled parks.
 The largest park within the City of Duluth is Scott Hudgens Park which is heavily used on weekends averaging over 3,000 people a day during peak soccer weekends.
 Rogers Bridge Park and the Chattapoochee Dog Park, located along the Chattahoochee River, are other prominent parks in the city.

 City parks are increasingly becoming a regional attraction and a central focus of Duluth.
 Various recreational events take place during the year at the parks for the community, the "Smores N' Snores" at Rogers Bridge Park being one of the most popular.
-The reconstruction of the Rogers Bridge into a state-of-the-art multi-use bridge has restored an important connection between Johns Creek and Duluth, creating a new network of parks and trails.
-Through a partnership with Encore by Ashton Woods, 7 acres of land along the Chattahoochee River have already been dedicated to the City of Duluth for the expansion of Roger's Bridge Park.
-Future connections will increase Rogers Bridge Park's function as a gateway into Duluth, in addition to providing greater recreational opportunities.
+The reconstruction of the Rogers Bridge into a state-of-the-art multi-use bridge will form a new and important connection between Johns Creek and Duluth, creating a new network of parks and trails.
+This future connections will increase Rogers Bridge Park's function as gateway into Duluth, in addition to providing greater recreational opportunities.